falamarzijahromi/ReactClass/session_01/README.md

 ## Exercises
 - what is a pseudo class
-- Design a login page
+- Design a login page and make it responsive
+- what is a memory leak?
+- what is SaaS?